Butler County Community College (BC3)

 The BC3+Chatham University RN-to-BSN partnership program makes it easy (and, at only $530 per credit, affordable!) to complete the 120 credits needed to earn your Bachelor of Science in Nursing degree.
 You can also work as a licensed RN while you complete your degree online.

 Here's how it works:

-YEARS 1-3: take RN courses at the BC3 main campus.
+YEARS 1-3: take general education and RN courses at the BC3 main campus.
 Successfully earn your associate's degree and pass your registered nursing board examination for licensure.

 Why complete your BSN through BC3 and Chatham?

 - You're guaranteed admission to Chatham's prestigious nursing program once you pass the NCLEX (National Council Licensure Examination).